SBLG(1) General Commands Manual SBLG(1)

 If set to true, the contents are replaced with the input article.
 This only happens once: subsequent elements are ignored.

-If an <article data-sblg-article="1"> element contains this set to true, the element is not processed as an article and the data-sblg-ign-once attribute is removed.
+If an element has the data-sblg-article="1" attribute set to true, the element is not processed as an article and the data-sblg-ign-once attribute is removed.

 See Tag Symbols for a list of symbols that will be replaced if found in attribute value or textual contexts.
 These may occur anywhere in the template document.

-Usually, the <article> tags are used for displaying full articles, while <nav> tags are used for displaying navigation to articles, such as just their titles, dates, and links.
+Usually, the article elements are used for displaying full articles, while the navigation elements are used for displaying navigation to articles, such as just their titles, dates, and links.

 <body>